replisims/website/hugo/content/FAQ/_index.md

 +++
 ___

+## Questions Regarding the Implementation of the Replication

 ### Do I have to work in R?
 No, using R is not mandatory.
 However, two aspects have to be kept in mind when choosing a different software solution.
 (1) You will have to find someone that is familiar with the language you would like to use.